Should You Be Concerned About EMF Exposure? Here's Everything You Need to Know

 Secondly, the health effects of being around EMF such as Wi-Fi, mobile phones, microwave ovens, cordless phones, and smart meters may not be easily noticeable at first and can surface after years or even decades of exposure.
 This is why the use of wirelessly connected digital devices amongst young children is a serious cause for concern, as similar to smoking, only time will tell of the ill-effects.

 Thirdly, all industries from telecom and broadcasting to electronics and cell phone manufacturers thrive on billions of people buying their products and services.
 Imagine the colossal financial ramifications if people found out the potential damage these products and services are causing.

 The analogy can be compared to Big Pharma, that would rather want people sick (and make billions selling pills) than find a cure for the disease.

-So, if you're concerned about EMF, the best thing you can do is to be proactive and help minimize exposure for yourself and to your family.
+So, if you're concerned about EMF, the best thing you can do is to be proactive and help minimize exposure for yourself and for your family.

 Below, we'll cover some simple but important tips that you can follow to limit the negative effects of EMF exposure.

 - Turn off Wi-Fi: If you can avoid Wi-Fi, it's best to use wired cables.
 If not, Wi-Fi should at the least be turned off at nighttime.